top of page

-Illustrating a book is a deeply rewarding and enriching experience, especially when the subject matter resonates with you on a personal level.
-In September of last year, I had the opportunity to work with a trainer and coach, Alpa Kapadia Teli, who was writing her very first book Ignite Your Inner Spark.
+Illustrating a book is a deeply rewarding and enriching experience.
+This is especially true when the subject matter resonates with you personally.
+In September of last year, I had the opportunity to work with trainer and coach Alpa Kapadia Teli on her very first book, Ignite Your Inner Spark.

 This book focuses on discovering your true self through deep inner work, rather than superficial changes.
-As someone who’s always fascinated by self-help content and personal growth, this project felt like the perfect alignment of my passions and skills.
-Here today, I want to share with you my journey, insights, and practical tips for creating illustrations for a book (from someone how has just started out in this field 😊)
+As someone fascinated by self-help content and personal growth, this project felt like the perfect alignment of my passions and skills.
+Today, I want to share my journey, insights, and practical tips for creating illustrations for a book, from someone who has just started out in this field 😊.

 How the Project Began

-The collaboration started when the author reached out to a group of coaches for an assignment.
-My mum was in that group and picked up her request - thinking that it was for a graphic design requirement she passed on the information to a fellow designer who eventually ended up recommending me for the job, which turned out to be illustrations.
-What a full circle moment.
+The collaboration began when the author reached out to a group of coaches for an assignment.
+My mum was in that group and picked up her request.
+Thinking it was for a graphic design requirement, she passed on the information to a fellow designer.
+This designer eventually recommended me for the job, which turned out to be illustrations.
+What a full-circle moment!

 Scope of the Project